 If you're interested in learning more about the history of the Bahamas, there are lots of sites which offer a historic look at the nation.
 The nearest historical attraction is, which is one of the closest interesting historical sites to Alice Town Beach.

 Beaches are nice for a few hours here and there, but there will be more options available in the Bahamas.
 The following chart includes some other attractions close-by.

 |Casino||2.0 mi.||NE||North Bimini|

 |Historical Site||2.9 mi.||ENE||North Bimini|

-You'll find a decent number of hotel rooms which can be reached in the car.
+You'll find a decent number of lodgings within driving distance.
 A list of the closest choices are displayed in the list below.